 After claiming their amateur victories and earning IFBB Pro Cards, these athletes entered the elite IFBB league, where they went on to become Mr. Olympia champions.
 Their stories can serve as a roadmap and inspiration for any aspiring bodybuilder aiming for IFBB's professional realm.

 Understanding the nuances between NPC and IFBB is crucial for anyone serious about a career in bodybuilding.
 NPC serves as your starting point, your trial ground, while IFBB represents the pinnacle of professional bodybuilding.
-With hard work, dedication, and the right guidance—such as that provided by Oxcloth—you can navigate this path successfully.
+With hard work, dedication, following the 85% rule and the right guidance—such as that provided by Oxcloth—you can navigate this path successfully.

 Oxcloth: The Ultimate Solution for Bodybuilders